Hôtel Max Hallet

 The Hôtel Max Hallet (Hôtel Max Hallet; Hotel Max Hallet), also known as the Max Hallet House, is a historic town house in Brussels, Belgium.
 It was designed by Victor Horta, and built between 1903 and 1906, in Art Nouveau style.
-It is located at 346, avenue Louise/Louizalaan, not far from the Hôtel Solvay, another remarkable Art Nouveau building by Horta.
+It is located at 346, avenue Louise/Louizalaan, not far from the Hôtel Solvay, another Art Nouveau building by Horta.